-With topside photography, you can see subjects you would like to photograph and just whip out your camera and click!
+With topside photography, you can see subjects you would like to photograph; whip out your camera and click!
 All done.

 It doesn’t work that way with underwater photography.

-There are so many factors you need to consider before plunging into the water.
-The goal is to end up with excellent photos and to achieve that; you should look into
+You need to consider many factors before plunging into the water.
+The goal is to end up with excellent photos, and to achieve that; you should look into the following.

 Time the Shoot